25 DAYS OF CHRISTMAS BOOKS

 23. The Christmas Miracle of Jonathan Toomey by Susan Wojciechowski, illustrated by P.J.
 Lynch (1995)(for ages 6-9)

 This story, published in 1995, has quickly become a Christmas classic.
 Set in early America, an old, bitter woodcarver, is asked by a young widow and her son to carve a nativity set for them.
 Although he grumbles and announces that: “Christmas is pish-posh” he accepts the job.
-As the nativity set is carved piece by piece, Jonathan is transformed by the story of Jesus birth, as well as the love and kindness shown by the young boy and her mother, who come often to watch him carve.
+As the nativity set is carved piece by piece, Jonathan is transformed by the story of Jesus birth, as well as the love and kindness shown by the young boy and his mother, who come often to watch him carve.
 P.J.
 Lynch’s realistic illustrations in shades of wood grain, highlighting the creche carvings by the light of the fire, and the hands and faces of the carver will enrapture child and adult alike.
 The minister’s wife, Brenda, at the church we attend is an amazing storyteller and this is one of her favorites, which she has read at our Christmas Eve service.

 24. The Night Before Christmas by Clement Clark Moore (1823)